What is Asperger syndrome?

 Asperger syndrome and RNIB Bookshare

-Under the terms of the Copyright and Rights in Performances (Disability) Regulations 2014 , Asperger syndrome is defined as a print disability.
+Under the terms of The Copyright and Related Rights (Marrakesh Treaty etc.) (Amendment) Regulations 2018 , Asperger syndrome is defined as a print disability.
 This means that a learner with Asperger syndrome is entitled to use RNIB Bookshare to access the curriculum and leisure titles they want to read.

 As a learner with Asperger syndrome you may find it easier to use our accessible electronic files of titles you need on a tablet or other elctronic device.
 You can then listen to, or change how you view the text in terms of font colour and style and background.
 You could also modify the title to print out and read, whatever works best for you.